-A basic skills practical and relevant theory course where you will be able to develop your own classroom resource and learn easy to teach construction techniques.
+A basic skills practical and relevant theory course where you will be able to develop your own classroom resources.

-The day is aimed at non-specialst D&T teachers, Art teachers and those textile teachers new to teaching to help gain new skills necessary to deliver GCSE D&T/Art & Textiles and A Level courses.
+The day is aimed at non-specialst D&T teachers, art teachers and those textile teachers new to teaching to help gain new skills necessary to deliver textiles programmes.